-Teaching and Research Assistant in English Literature
+- Teaching and Research Assistant in English Literature

-Assistant Prof. Dr. Isabel Karremann
+- Assistant Prof. Dr. Isabel Karremann

 - +41 44 634 36 84

 I hold a B.A. degree in English literature from the University of Oxford and an M.A. in nineteenth-century literature from the University of York.
 I then returned to the University of Oxford for an M.Litt, in which I focused on the influence of eighteenth-century acting theory in Jane Austen’s fiction.
 I have recently been awarded my doctoral degree from the University of Neuchâtel, where I worked under the supervision of Prof. Patrick Vincent.
-My thesis explores the construction of British national identity in women’s writing of the Romantic period.
+My thesis explored the construction of British national identity in women’s writing of the Romantic period.
 I work in collaboration with Prof. Karremann on the project The Feminist Enlightenment across Eighteenth-Century Europe.

 I have taught a wide range of courses on eighteenth- and nineteenth-century literature at the universities of Oxford, Neuchâtel, Fribourg, and Zurich.
 I am currently the project leader for ‘The Robinson-Library Project: Literature in Digital Mediation’.
 This innovative teaching project, in partnership with the Kunst(Zeug)Haus Rapperswil-Jona, introduces students to the different ways in which literary texts can be approached in digital forms.